Quilter boosts assets with revamped investment platform

-April 21 (Reuters) - Wealth manager Quilter reported a 26% year-on-year jump in total assets for the first quarter on Wednesday, driven by a rebound in market sentiment because of mass vaccinations and COVID-19 stimulus measures.
+Wealth manager Quilter (QLT.L) reported a 26% year-on-year jump in total assets for the first quarter on Wednesday, driven by a rebound in market sentiment because of mass vaccinations and COVID-19 stimulus measures.

 Quilter, one of Britain's biggest investment services providers, said assets under management and administration (AUMA) totalled 119.9 billion pounds ($167 billion) as of March 31, compared to 95.3 billion pounds a year earlier and 117.8 billion pounds at the end of 2020.